playermissile/dli_tutorial/index.rst

 point, due to the interrupting event, the restored DLI will be resumed some number of scan lines below where it was interrupted, likely resulting in unplanned behavior.

-Here's a similar DLI to the above, except it changes the luminance value instead of the color value to make the effect easier to see.
-It starts with a bright pink and gets dimmer down to a dark red after 32 scan lines:

 .. code-block::